BCATML's Annual Celebrating Languages Conference

 🌱Catalyst for Transversal Skills

-Role: The teacher promotes the development of global skills among students.
+Role: Promote global skills among students.

 Key Lessons for Educators